zacjones93/adv-sql/05-CTE.md

 # Common Table Expressions

 ## 01.
-The query below finds the averge of all purchases relative to the user.
+The query below finds the average of all purchases relative to the user.

 Your goal is to break the subquery out into a CTE so that you can re-use the logic elsewhere.